Contexter/FountainAI/episodes/episode4.md

 **Expected Outcome:**

-You should now have a well-organized project structure with separate directories for controllers, models, and tests.
+You should now have a well-organized project structure with separate directories for controllers, models, migrations, and tests.
 This will help keep your codebase clean and maintainable.

 ---

-### Writing Tests Based on OpenAPI
+#### Writing Tests Based on OpenAPI

 Following the TDD approach, we will start by writing tests for the core API endpoints we want to implement, guided by the OpenAPI specification.